makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 **Important**

-Because of the way EF Core parses expressions there is a limitation where multiple FreeTextSearch functions are used in a SQLite query.
-Whether to use stemming is determined by the first call to `FreeTextSearch`, the useStemming value on any subsequent calls is ignored.
+Because of the way EF Core parses expressions there is a limitation when multiple FreeTextSearch functions are used in a SQLite query.
+The value of useStemming is determined by the first call to `FreeTextSearch`, the value on any subsequent calls is ignored.
 This is not a limitation with SQL Server.

 **Example**

 `List<FreeText> rows = await context.TestFreeText
     .Where(e => EF.Functions.FreeTextSearch(e.FreeTextField!, "apple", true))
     .ToListAsync()
     .ConfigureAwait(false);`

 This searches the field FreeTextField in the table TestFreeText for the word "apple" using stemming.